yuvalsol/SubtitlesCleaner/README.md

 --path <fileOrFolder>       Path to subtitle file or folder
 ```

 Outputs the cleaned subtitles to a file.
 By default, Subtitles Cleaner Command will save the cleaned subtitles to the same subtitle file, overwriting it.
-Use `--outputFile` to write to a new subtitle file with different name. use `--outputFolder` to write to a different folder than the original subtitle file.
+Use `outputFile` switch to write to a new subtitle file with different name. use `outputFolder` switch to write to a different folder than the original subtitle file.

 ```console
 --save                      Save to file